Contents

 Don't hesitate to contact us for more information about our complete preparation solutions.

-Together, we'll work with your child on subjects such as CE1d French 2021 and CE1d Science 2021, to train and reinforce them, and support them on their educational journey towards a promising future.
+Together, we'll work with your child on the CE1d French 2021 and CE1d Science 2021, for example, to train and strengthen them and support them in their educational journey towards a promising future.

-It is important to identify your child's strengths and weaknesses accurately.
-This will help, before to remedy this.
-One child will have deficiencies in math, another in French.
-We will therefore start by identifying our child's needs and then provide for them in a targeted and effective manner.
+It's important to identify your child's strengths and weaknesses accurately.
+That's why, before to remedy this.
+One child may be lacking in maths, another in French.
+We'll start by identifying our child's needs, and then provide targeted, effective support.

 2/ Diagnosis, then reinforcement

-A diagnosis carried out by professionals in the field of educational support allows us to accurately assess your child's level of preparation.
-For CE1d maths, sciences, French and modern languages (phew ;)).
-This is done by identifying the subjects to be reinforced.
-Then comes the reinforcementThe aim is to actively consolidate the preparation, with emphasis on the subjects that require it.
+An assessment carried out by professionals in the field of tutoring will give a precise idea of your child's level of preparation.
+For CE1d maths, science, French and modern languages (phew!).
+This is done by identifying the subjects that need strengthening.
+Next comes the reinforcementto actively consolidate preparation, focusing on the subjects that require it.

 7. Ce1D tests from previous years

-To help you practise, the Wallonia-Brussels Federation is publishing all the previous editions of the CE1D.
+To help you practise, the Fédération Wallonie-Bruxelles is publishing all the previous editions of the CE1D.
 Here they are in an accessible and complete format.

 8. Intensive weekends to prepare for the ce1d